Many of us preach the ‘if you can walk, you can snowshoe’ mantra to anyone who will listen, and we’re right…for the most part.

-Altitude sickness, hypothermia, frostbite, slips and falls, falls through frozen water, and getting lost are all realistic risks of snowshoeing.
+Altitude sickness, hypothermia, frostbite, slips, and falls, falls through frozen water, and getting lost are all real risks of snowshoeing.
 With a first aid course, a lot of the fear and vulnerability of these predicaments disappear.

 Take the course, then get a pack and fill it.
 Fill it with ice grips, rope, crampons, an avalanche transceiver, mylar, an LED headlamp, a first aid kit, a knife, matches, tinder, and anything else that has the potential to save you grief.
 A few extra pounds of cargo is no compromise when it comes to safety.